bruneaug/DShield-SIEM/README.md

 https://isc.sans.edu/diary/DShield+Sensor+Monitoring+with+a+Docker+ELK+Stack+Guest+Diary/30118<br>

 # What it is Used For
 This docker is custom built to be used with the DShield Honeypot [1] to collect and parse the logs and collect its data in a visual and easy to search for research purposes.
-The default installion example by DShield is to install it in a Rasperry using PI Raspbian OS or a system running Ubuntu 20.04 LTS.
+The default installion example by DShield is to install it in a Rasperry using PI Raspbian OS or a system running Ubuntu 20.04 LTS.<br>

+- This was tested on Ubuntu 20.04 LTS<br>
+- Step 1 build Ubuntu<br>
+- Step 2 install docker and ELK<br>
+- Step 3 install and configure Filebeat on DShield Sensor(s)<br>

 # Ubuntu Setup
 - Ubuntu 20.04 LTS Live Server 64-Bit or Raspbian OS 64-Bit